imanghafoori1/laravel-microscope/README.md

 - `"<global_func_call:func1,func2>"`: to detect global function calls.
 - `"<in_between>"`: to capture code within a pair of  `{...}` or `(...)` or `[...]`
 - `"<any>"`: captures any token.
+- **You can also define your own keywords if needed!**

+You just define a class for your new keyword and append the class path to the end of `Finder::$keywords[] = MyKeyword::class` property.
+Just like the default keywords.

 ### Example: